bob-ros2/rosgpt4all/README.md

 ```

 # ROS Node TERMINAL
 With this Ros Node the generator output of GPT4ALL node can be received and displayed in realtime.
 This works as well with any other stdout stream.
-An input field can optionally be turned on which can be used to publish messages to a topic.
+Also a topic input subscriber is available.
+An input field can optionally be turned on which can be used to publish messages to another topic.

 ## Dependencies
 The required QT5 libraries should already exist if ROS is installed.
 If